In this renovation, the rocky road to renovation was smoothed by the expert oversight of a project manager well versed in fixing the tricky bits.

 Running along the entire back of the house and overlooking the spacious, fruit-tree laden garden and swimming pool, this was always going to be a key selling point of the home.

-The intention was to just spruce it up a bit with paint, but closer inspection yielded up some serious safety issues, “The bolts that held the deck to the house had all but perished,” says Gardner.
+The intention was to just spruce it up a bit with paint, but closer inspection yielded up some serious safety issues, “The bolts that held the deck to the house had all but perished,” says the renovation specialist.
 “So we had to rebuild pretty much the whole thing.”

 The new deck has been created out of kwila hardwood.
 There is a higher railing that is wide enough to rest a drink on.
-“When you’re outside on the deck you are usually relaxing or entertaining,” says Gardner.
+“When you’re outside on the deck you are usually relaxing or entertaining,” says the renovation specialist.

 Bathrooms and kitchens can be the costliest component for any renovation.